ormeiry/The-Way-I-See-JavaScript/data-types/object.md

   console.log(`The key is: ${key}, Its value is: ${greatObj[key]}.`);

   // output: The key is: numArr, Its value is: 1,2,3,4.
-  // output: The key is: amazingStr, Its value is: String.
+  // output: The key is: amazingStr, Its value is: String!.
   // and so on.
 }
 ```